 AANZPA Complaints Procedure (PDF)

 - Ordinary* and Associate members, Affiliates, and people on the President’s Mailing List, receive communications about AANZPA conferences, events and information, the online newsletter, Socio, and the AANZPA journal.

 - Ordinary and Associate members, Affiliates, and people on the President’s Mailing List, have access to the Members Only section of the AANZPA website.
-This includes AANZPA theses submitted by Associate members as part fulfilment of their certification requirements.
+This section includes AANZPA theses submitted by Associate members as part fulfilment of their certification requirements.

 - Ordinary and Associate members and Affiliates are eligible to vote at regional AGM’s.

 - Ordinary members are eligible to be nominated and elected to the AANZPA Executive and to vote at the Association’s Annual General Meeting.

 - Payment of membership fees is continuous and applies until a letter of resignation is received by the Membership Secretary.

-- All members, Affiliates, and people on the President’s Mailing List, maintain a relationship of ‘good standing’ with AANZPA and notify the Membership Secretary of any situations that may impact this.
+- All members, Affiliates, and people on the President’s Mailing List, maintain a relationship of ‘good standing’ with AANZPA and notify the Membership Administrator of any situations that may impact this.

 - Associate members maintain a Training Agreement with their AANZPA accredited psychodrama training institute or campus.

 - Associate members receive supervision for their psychodrama-related work from a supervisor approved by an accredited training institute or campus.

 - Associate members advise the Membership Administrator if anything changes that affects their membership, including if their Training Agreement lapses.

 - When an Associate member resigns, or their membership payment lapses, their training institute or campus is informed.